ppy/osu-wiki/news/2026/2026-09-16-catch-indonesia-cup-open-2026-registrations-now-open.md

 ## What's new?

 Aside from the fresh "sweets" theme, for its 14th iteration, CICO will be expanding into the global stage for the very first time.
-Yes, that means everyone from everywhere in the world is free to join now!
+Yes, that means anyone from anywhere in the world is free to join now!

 And just like last year, CICO 2026 will also be packed and loaded with **10+** brand-new custom songs along with plenty more of custom beatmaps to boot!
 For a sampler of what's to come, take a look at the following playlist of all the custom songs from the previous tournament: